 In 1984, 20 volumes of 5,000 letters by an 18th-century feminist were discovered in Natchez, Miss.
-They were written by Judith Sargent Murray, who copied all her correspondence starting at the age of 23.
+Judith Sargent Murray wrote them, having copied all her correspondence starting at the age of 23.
 Historians are still trying to digest them all.

 Judith Sargent Murray was born into a well-to-do family on May 1, 1751 in Gloucester, Mass.
-She was smart and curious, but her family followed the custom of the day and limited her education because of her sex.
+Though smart and curious, her family followed the custom of the day and limited her education because of her sex.

-Still, she was troubled by her lack of educational opportunity.
-She taught herself history and French, and began writing essays under masculine pen names.
+Her lack of educational opportunity troubled her.
+So she taught herself history and French, and began writing essays under masculine pen names.
 She advocated women’s equality, education and economic independence while spreading the word about Universalism.

 On Nov.
 3, 1774, John Murray walked into Winthrop Sargent’s parlor in Gloucester to talk to him about Universalism.
 The new denomination was just beginning to erode the stern Congregationalism that dominated New England.
 Murray was a charismatic 33-year-old preacher who had arrived in New Jersey colony only four years earlier, just after his wife and only child had died.